vDifferent/brute-force-soc-investigation/INCIDENT-REPORT__1.md

 Wazuh rule 5712 (Multiple authentication failures) fired after [n] failed logins from a single source IP within [duration] seconds.
 Reviewing the events that followed showed a successful login (rule 5715) from that same IP moments later.
-The burst-then-breakthrough pattern — repeated failures followed immediately by a success from the identical source — is the signature of a brute force attack that succeeded, not a legitimate user mistyping their password.
+The burst-then-breakthrough pattern, repeated failures followed immediately by a success from the identical source, is the signature of a brute force attack that succeeded, not a legitimate user mistyping their password.
 This distinguishes a routine failed-login alert from a confirmed account compromise.